The New Control Room at Ronaldsway

 aid a VOR at Cregneash, coding 'MYI', the same as the NDB, was 'on test'

-be selected, the Radio Range only offered four pre-determined courses.
+could be selected, the Radio Range only offered four pre-determined courses.

 By 1963 both the VOR